laurabaldassari/2019-500/data-and-code/rhc_2019/README.md

 The latest version makes the following changes:

-1. Leave outcomes of initial runs for each match.
+1. Leave outcomes out of initial runs for each match, and return them for sensitivity analyses.
 2. Reduce the vertical size of the Love plots a bit.
 3. Set a seed explicitly.
 4. Fix errors in the sensitivity analysis presentation for binary and quantitative outcomes.